Table of contents

 to run unacceptably slowly and in some cases, find spurious

-that if the step size is non-positive, the error
+if the step size is non-positive, an error is signaled by a

 2) Due to numerical errors, in particular,